9 Steps Can Help Reduce the Risks of Your Breast Implants ‘Bottoming Out’?

 - If you have had PRE-EXISTING Breast Surgery, you may require a more complex procedure AND you may still NOT get the results you want as some things can’t be fixed and pre-existing surgery will leave some scar tissue or other concerns for your Surgeon to accommodate.

 - Do you have ‘drapey’ skin that is somewhat lax?
-Yet another reason to select a Specialist Plastic Surgeon who is highly skilled in breast augmentation procedures (we have highly experienced Breast Specialist Plastic Surgeons on our team at our Clinics).
+Yet another reason to select a Specialist Plastic Surgeon who is highly skilled in breast augmentation procedures (we have highly experienced Specialist Plastic Surgeons on our team at our Clinics).

 - Ask your Surgeon what complications they’ve had, what they learned from it and how they handled it.